FTWtoday City Guide Live Banner

 Most recycling systems in the US have gone single-stream, including Fort Worth.
 That means your recyclables can go in 1 bin or paper bag.

-The city recommends using the blue curb cart to recycle glass or you can drop it off at these locations:
+The city recommends using the blue curb cart to recycle items, or dropping them off at these locations:

 • 2400 Brennan Ave.